 Essentially, air passing through has the UV light irradiating into it and microbes in the air are destroyed.
 It can help prevent sickness and other respiratory problems caused by germs.

-This is question that apparently many people have.
+Some people wonder if air purifiers can cause headaches.
 As I explain more in this post, an air purifier based on filtering the air doesn’t produce any emissions.
 Therefore the GermGuardian AC4825 cannot cause headaches.

 Filter & UV bulb replacement indicators & cost